zlounsberry/UCD_Cluster_Scripts/README.md

-Below, you would replace /PATH/DateCode_Project with your directory name on the cluster.\n For example, `sed -i 's/PATH/share\/[LabID]/g' would change this README to a copy/pasta usable version that would make this project happen in your lab share.\n
+Below, you would replace /PATH/DateCode_Project with your directory name on the cluster.<br />
+For example, `sed -i 's/PATH/share\/[LabID]/g' would change this README to a copy/pasta usable version that would make this project happen in your lab share.<br />
-Note there is a bit of hard-coding in here (e.g., 03 scripts that call specific chromosome ID's that may not be present in your reference data...\n
+Note there is a bit of hard-coding in here (e.g., 03 scripts that call specific chromosome ID's that may not be present in your reference data...<br />
 This is primarily designed for the equine research unit at the VGL but can be adapted to your system if you know a little of BASH...
-Good luck!\n
+Good luck!<br />

 # Directory Structure:
 ```